willidad/wkcharts/defectTracker/defects.md

 9. Area Charts (hor and verAreas): areas are colored with opacity 0.7.
 Color legends and tooltip colors are Use opacity there too, or go back to opacity 1 for ares
 Fixed:6efb665 10.
 Line Charts, Area Charts: Tooltip markers (line and bubbles) are not on top of of drawing area (i.e. are hidden by area chart if area opacity = 1).
 See 9 also
 11. Clustered bar chart: Tooltips flicker (show / hide) when moving over a cluster.
 Should only change when moving between clusters (page 5)
-12. Page 6: Brush resize handles are not shown - should we bring these back.
+Fixed: 12.
+Page 6: Brush resize handles are not shown - should we bring these back.
 13. Page 6: Brush area are not set initially -empty brush.
-Should we set to full range again (as in earlier versions)
+Should we set to full range again (as in earlier versions) Fixed:34db808 14.
-Fixed: 14.
 Page 7: Legend is not reset to a internal position after placed in external div once
 15. Inconsistent animations of axis and chart after changing axis position or removing axis display or axis label
 16. Spider Chart (all chart) long tooltip lists do not fit on screen.
 Need to find a way to display all values (scrolling? two columns?)
 Fixed:20fa409 17.
 Brush (All charts) While brushing, moving mouse over legend or outside drawing area causes HTML text selection highlighting.